 The Mindful Breath

 Your mind will wander; that’s normal.
 When you notice it, gently note the thought and return to the breath.
-Each redirection strengthens your attention.
+Each redirection strengthens attention.

 The Body Scan

 The body scan reconnects you with physical sensations and eases overwhelm.
 Lie down comfortably and bring attention to your left toes.
-Notice any sensations—tingling, warmth, pressure—without judgment.
+Notice sensations—tingling, warmth, pressure—without judgment.
 Move slowly up the left leg, then the right, through the torso, arms, neck, and face.
 If you find tension, simply observe it.

 To explore this connection further, see our guide on meditation for self-discovery.